Coverlet Bedding: Lightweight, Stylish, and Cozy Options

 What is Coverlet Bedding?

 A coverlet is a lightweight, versatile bed covering used as an extra layer or main blanket in warm weather.
 Unlike quilts or comforters, it’s less bulky, making it ideal for hot sleepers or minimalist bedding styles.
-Made from cotton, wool, linen, or microfiber, coverlets add visual appeal and are easy to maintain — machine wash on gentle with mild detergent, but avoid high heat when drying.
+Made from cotton, wool, linen, or microfiber, coverlets add visual appeal and are easy to maintain.
+Most can be machine-washed on gentle with mild detergent, but avoid high heat when drying.

 Table: Coverlet vs. Other Types of Bedding